TACC/tissue-data-explorer/README.md

 ## Preparing the production image

 1. On a machine with this project's GitHub repo, build the images.
-You may need to update the platforms specified in `docker-compose.yaml` to fit the platform of your production server.
+The build script as currently configured will create the production build for the `linux/amd64` and `linux/arm64` platforms.
+If neither of those platforms meet your needs, then you will need to update the platforms specified in `docker-compose.yaml` to fit the platform of your production server.
 See the Docker Compose [documentation](https://docs.docker.com/reference/compose-file/build/#platforms) for more information.

+   Providing the value `prod` to the `-d` option of the build script will trigger a production build.
+You can specify a custom volume using the `-v` option as well.

    ```
-   USERID=${UID} GROUPID=${GID} docker compose -f docker-compose.yaml build
+   ./build.sh -e prod
    ```

 2. Replace the variables in the code snippet below with your username and the appropriate version tag and run the commands to publish the images to Docker Hub

    ```
-   docker tag tissue-data-explorer-display {username}/tissue-data-explorer-display:{tag}
+   docker tag tde-prod-display {username}/tissue-data-explorer-display:{tag}
    docker push {username}/tissue-data-explorer-display:{tag}
-   docker tag tissue-data-explorer-config {username}/tissue-data-explorer-config:{tag}
+   docker tag tde-prod-config {username}/tissue-data-explorer-config:{tag}
    docker push {username}/tissue-data-explorer-config:{tag}
    ```